 International Orientation events are scheduled throughout the year at Burnaby, Downtown and Aerospace Technology Campus.

 These events are a great opportunity for international students to receive important information and to make connections with each other.
 See below for upcoming events and tips for transitioning to life at BCIT.

-Please note that program orientations are separate from International Orientation.
+Please note that program orientations are separate from

 International Student Entry Program Orientation